 - An accessible version of these sketch plans will be published shortly.

 These preliminary sketch plans are conversation and consultation starters.
 We welcome your feedback on them - please get involved.

 Your feedback will help make sure the designs are in line with the community's needs and desires.

-Some people living on the estates will be asked to move while the work happens.
+People living on the estate will be asked to move while the work happens.
 This shouldn’t start until late 2017.